Imagine doing something you love. Something you are really good at. Something people pay you to do.

 A couple of simple examples: An international hospital would prefer to hire an English teacher that used to be a nurse.
 Why?
 S/he knows all the special vocabulary, the unique kinds of conversations and interactions that a nurse or doctor has with patients.
 You and I don’t know those things and at best, can only guess.

 Business schools, MBA schools and universities teaching international business would certainly prefer to hire me as an English teacher.
-Why, because I’ve managed an (admittedly smallish) international business and have an MBA.
+Why?
+Because I’ve managed an (admittedly smallish) international business in Africa and have an MBA.
 I know how businesses work, the vocabulary and even what difficult bosses are like.
 I know the vocabulary of that business and what interactions they might have with their bosses and customers.